Saudi Arabia

 Tax and Withholding Requirements

 Employees in Saudi Arabia are entitled to 21 days’ paid leave each year, increasing to 30 days after five years of service.
-Additionally, three days’ paid leave is granted immediately after a marriage, and two days in the event of the death of an immediate family member.
+Additionally, five days’ paid leave is granted immediately after a marriage.
+In the event of a bereavement, five days’ paid leave should be granted for the death of a spouse, child or parent, and (as of February 2025) three days for the death of a sibling.
 Employees are also entitled to Hajj pilgrimage leave of 10-15 days as long as they have at least two years’ service, and have not performed the Hajj before.
-The current retirement age in Saudi Arabia is 60 for men and 55 for women.

 Saudi Arabia has four public holidays.
-Founding Day and the Saudi National Day always fall on 22 February and 23 September respectively, but the other two – Eid ul-Fitr (the end of Ramadan) and Eid ul-Adha (the end of Hajj) – last several days each and move annually.
+Founding Day and the Saudi National Day always fall on 22 February and 23 September respectively, but the other two — Eid ul-Fitr (the end of Ramadan) and Eid ul-Adha (the end of Hajj) — last several days each and move annually.
 This is because Saudi Arabia observes the Islamic calendar, in which years last only 354 or 355 days.
-As of 2024, these holidays are around April and June respectively, but are moving 10-12 days earlier in the Gregorian calendar every year.
+As of 2025, these holidays are around late March and early June respectively, but are moving 10-12 days earlier in the Gregorian calendar every year.

-Women are entitled to ten weeks’ paid maternity leave, four weeks before the birth and six weeks after it.
+Maternity leave entitlement was extended from 10 weeks to 12 in February 2025.
+The first six weeks after the birth are mandatory, while the other six weeks can be taken before and/or after this period at the mother’s discretion (starting four weeks before the due date).
 Employers pay maternity pay at the employee’s full rate if they have at least three years’ service, and half that if they have between one and three years.
 Paternity leave entitlement is three days.

 Sick leave entitlement is a maximum of 120 days per year, as long as the illness is certified by a doctor.
 Sick pay is paid by the employer at the employee’s full rate for the first 30 days, and at one-third of their normal rate for the next 60 days.
 Any sick leave beyond 90 days in a year is unpaid.
 In the event of an employee suffering an injury at work, the employer must cover all expenses relating to treatment.